LarkspurCA/androidweardocs/suggest.rst

 Android Wear adds even more styles that improve the user experience on the small screen of a wearable device.
 These styles make it possible to group or add pages to notifications.
 The email example shows how messages are grouped to reduce the number of notification delivered to a wearable.

 You do not have to rely any of these stock UI styles.
-You can create your own full-screen layout that best suits your custom application.
-Just keep it simple and be consistent in presentation and usage with other wearable apps.
+You can create your own full-screen layout that best suits your custom wearable application.
+Just keep it simple and be consistent in presentation and usage with other wearable displays.
 For example, do not try to replicate the grid layout of the handheld device - the wearable is just too small for this approach.
 Users just glance at their watch, speak simple commands, or tap and swipe the screen.

 First Android Wear Suggest
 ---------------------------

-This section explains how to create your first Android Wear notification and add it to the Suggest context stream on the Android Wear emulator.
-To keep this simple,  start with a basic Hello World project and then extend it for wearable devices.
+This section explains how to create your first Android Wear notification and add it to the Suggest context stream on an Android wearable, or emulator.
+The new project wizard in Android Studio beta creates a project with two main activities, one for the handheld device and another for the wearable.
+To create your first suggest notification, add code in the handheld activity only, located in the "mobile" branch of the project hierarchy.
+The preinstalled software on a wearable device or emulator handles the task of receiving and displaying notifications from the handheld.

 .. _newapp: